 There are actually several reasons why facial fillers could improve your appearance.
 They can be used as an anti-aging treatment, replacing lost volume and reducing wrinkles by “filling,” or they can be used to make subtle alterations in the shape of the face or facial features.

-Because some of the uses of facial fillers are similar to those of Botox, they are often confused.
-Both can reduce lines, but while Botox does this by relaxing muscles, fillers do it by physically plumping up the area.
-As a result, fillers can also be used to get results that can’t be achieved using Botox.
+Because some of the uses of facial fillers are similar to those of Neurotoxin, they are often confused.
+Both can reduce lines, but while Neurotoxin does this by relaxing muscles, fillers do it by physically plumping up the area.
+As a result, fillers can also be used to get results that can’t be achieved using Neurotoxin.

 What is the Treatment Like?